 As an investor, knowing the funding sources for the startup gives you the confidence that the business will operate without financial hiccups, such as running short of cash to meet general expenses.

-It’d be best if you were sure that your investment is secure and well invested for future gains.
+It’d be best to ensure that your investment is secure and well-invested for future gains.

 Evaluate the Financial Strategy

 Even though it may be difficult to calculate the future projection, an experienced team can showcase the company’s roadmap regarding finances.

 At this stage, you can review the company’s burn rate, which is the pace at which a startup spends its cash reserves.
 Notably, if a company spends much money in the initial stages, it may affect its long-term sustainability.

 As an investor, you must understand how the business intends to spend money.
 Look at the expense structure, salaries, and how the founders will pay themselves.

 Studies reveal that the salaries of chief executives of a seed-funded startup depend on the amount raised.
 Still, find out how much other companies are paying their founders.